kuhn-ruess/cmdbsyncer-docs/docs/enterprise/json_logging.md

 operator.

-Easiest through the web interface: **Config → Local Config** carries a **JSON log stream** preset with all four keys, their defaults and a line each on what they do.
+Easiest through the web interface: **Config → Local Config** carries a **JSON log stream** preset with all five keys, their defaults and a line each on what they do.
 Saving there writes `local_config.py` for you.